CasparCG/libdotnet/README.md

 # CasparCG .NET Framework

+This project is no longer maintained and will likely not work well with recent CasparCG releases.
+We recommend using https://github.com/dust63/StartDust.CasparCG.net as an alternative .NET library, or check https://casparcg.com/ for libraries for other languages.

 > A simple framework used when building solutions based on the .NET platform.
 Provides the ability to communicate with a CasparCG server and send commands to it.

 ![stable](https://img.shields.io/badge/stable-v1.0.0-lightgray.svg?style=flat-square)